mjosaarinen/lwaes_isa/README.md

     [RISC-V Crypto proposal](https://github.com/scarv/riscv-crypto)
     (Section 4.4, "Lightweight AES Acceleration") contains an instruction for 4 parallel S-Box lookups.
-Without additional helper instructions this will lead to a slower round function.
+Without additional helper instructions this will result in a slower round function.
 Furthermore, the circuit size is dominated by the S-Box, so hardware size of this proposal is lower.
 *   In addition to being 500+% faster than plain software implementation (depending on table lookup speed), the most important feature of this